Canada Gross Domestic Product: Nominal

 1965 - 2016 | Yearly | CAD mn | World Bank

 CA: GDP: Final Consumption Expenditure: Household: Include Discrepancy data was reported at 1,181,727.000 CAD mn in 2016.
 This records an increase from the previous number of 1,142,645.000 CAD mn for 2015.
-CA: GDP: Final Consumption Expenditure: Household: Include Discrepancy data is updated yearly, averaging 392,477.500 CAD mn from Dec 1965 to 2016, with 52 observations.
+CA: GDP: Final Consumption Expenditure: Household: Include Discrepancy data is updated yearly, averaging 392,477.500 CAD mn from Dec 1965 (Median) to 2016, with 52 observations.
 The data reached an all-time high of 1,181,727.000 CAD mn in 2016 and a record low of 34,161.936 CAD mn in 1965.
 CA: GDP: Final Consumption Expenditure: Household: Include Discrepancy data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Canada – Table CA.World Bank.WDI: Gross Domestic Product: Nominal.
 Household final consumption expenditure (formerly private consumption) is the market value of all goods and services, including durable products (such as cars, washing machines, and home computers), purchased by households.
 It excludes purchases of dwellings but includes imputed rent for owner-occupied dwellings.
 It also includes payments and fees to governments to obtain permits and licenses.
 Here, household consumption expenditure includes the expenditures of nonprofit institutions serving households, even when reported separately by the country.
 This item also includes any statistical discrepancy in the use of resources relative to the supply of resources.
 Data are in current local currency.; ; World Bank national accounts data, and OECD National Accounts data files.; ;

 Last Frequency Range